 The explicit incorporation of previously unmodeled perils also motivates model updates.
-For example, as the influence of climate plays a more critical role in our clients' decision-making processes, AIR has proactively begun quantifying the implications of climate in its models.
-As a consequence of the highly active 2004 and 2005 hurricane seasons in the North Atlantic, for example, AIR introduced an alternative view of hurricane risk in the form of the AIR Warm Sea Surface Temperature (WSST) catalog to represent a long-term climatology of hurricane activity conditioned on those years since 1900 in which the Atlantic Ocean has been warmer than average.
-For a general discussion of the issue of incorporating a changing climate in AIR models see the white papers: Catastrophe Modeling in an Environment of Climate Change, Climate Change Impacts on Extreme Weather, Financial-Implications-of-Climate-Change.
+For example, as the influence of climate plays a more critical role in our clients' decision-making processes, Verisk has proactively begun quantifying the implications of climate in its models.
+The highly active 2004 and 2005 hurricane seasons in the North Atlantic, prompted Verisk to introduce an alternative view of hurricane risk in the form of the Verisk Warm Sea Surface Temperature (WSST) catalog to represent a long-term climatology of hurricane activity conditioned on those years since 1900 in which the Atlantic Ocean has been warmer than average.
+For a general discussion of the issue of incorporating a changing climate in Verisk models see the white papers: Quantifying the Impact of Climate Change on US Hurricane ;Catastrophe Modeling in an Environment of Climate Change, Climate Change Impacts on Extreme Weather, Financial-Implications-of-Climate-Change.
 The technical documents contained in the current year's releases include a new section with technical discussions of the effects of climate change on modeling solutions.
+More information on climate change impacts and resources can be found at Risks: Climate Change.

 Another example is the ongoing research on tsunami and landslide risk.
-The data from the tsunami that was generated from the 2011 Tohoku earthquake is incorporated into the 2013 update to the AIR Earthquake Model for Japan, which features explicit modeling of tsunami generation and damage.
-This data was also a major contributor towards including explicit tsunami modeling in the update to the AIR Earthquake Model for Canada, which was released in 2014.
-The landslide and tsunami sub-perils were added to the AIR Earthquake Model for the United states in 2017.
+The data from the tsunami that was generated from the 2011 Tohoku earthquake are incorporated into the 2013 update to the Verisk Earthquake Model for Japan, which features explicit modeling of tsunami generation and damage.
+These data were also a major contributor towards including explicit tsunami modeling in the update to the Verisk Earthquake Model for Canada, which was released in 2014.
+The landslide and tsunami sub-perils were added to the Verisk Earthquake Model for the United States in 2017.

-While AIR fully understands that model updates can be challenging, they can also present opportunities.
-Ultimately, AIR is confident that our clients benefit from a more robust and accurate view of risk provided by the model updates.
-Scope of Model Updates 2020 and Scope of Model Updates 2021 provide comprehensive listings of AIR model updates in 2020 and 2021 respectively.
-Links to individual model updates are included below.
+While Verisk fully understands that model updates can be challenging, they can also present opportunities.
+Ultimately, Verisk is confident that our clients benefit from a more robust and accurate view of risk provided by the model updates.
+Scope of Model and Software Updates 2021 and Scope of Model and Software Updates Touchstone and Touchstone Re 2022 provide comprehensive listings of Verisk model updates in 2021 and 2022 respectively.